Elisabetta Fiorini Mazzanti: Research

 In 1831, inspired by De Notaris, Fiorini Mazzanti published her best-known work Specimen Bryologiae Romanae, with a second edition published ten years later in 1841.
 This publication was instrumental in encouraging the study of mosses throughout Italy and France.
 Subsequently, she dedicated her research almost exclusively to the study of freshwater algae, of which she had discovered several species.
 She also "maintained a lively relationship with peers and was also interested in the smaller achievements of others in the field of botany."

 Fiorini Mazzanti's was remembered as "a diligent hunter of botanical finds."
 Her publications include a small paper of 1874 that describes a new moss Hypnum formianum, found in the province of Naples.
 Her last work, the Florula del Colosseo was published shortly before her death and described the flora around the Roman Colosseum.
 She was always anxious to increase her moss collection, and received samples from many foreign collectors, even receiving a last bedside gift from a German friend of mosses from Mauritania and Ceylon.

 At the age of 74, Fiorini Mazzanti participated in the botanical congress of 1874 in Florence, where, although fatigued by the journey, she enjoyed the personal acquaintances of foreign botanists, particularly those from Germany.

 Fiorini Mazzanti usually lived quietly in Rome but often left during the summer months to reside in her hometown, the ancient coastal city of Terracina, Italy.

 Death

-She died in Rome 23 April 1879 and news of her passing spread via the most important European botanical magazines and many dedications followed.
+She died in Rome 23 April 1879 and news of her death spread via the most important European botanical magazines and many dedications followed.